YottaDB/YDBDoc/ProgGuide/ioproc.rst

 FIFO Applies to: FIFO

 Specifies that the device for the OPEN is a FIFO name.
-YottaDB/GT.M creates the FIFO if it does not already exist and if the process has adequate privileges.
+YottaDB creates the FIFO if it does not already exist and if the process has adequate privileges.
 However, in the event that the process does not have adequate privileges, the process generates a run-time error.
 A process does not require any special privileges to OPEN an existing FIFO.
 The FIFO needs to be readable (or writeable) just like any other file.

 Example: